sabrinasayed99/Diabetes_Classifier_Project/README.md

 For our intents and purposes we are prioritizing recall score over the precision score because the cost of missing a patient at risk of early readmission is much higher than one that that is not.
 The average readmission rate for a hospital is 15% and the cost of each readmission is about $15,000.
 Implementing this model would mean we could prevent 91% of those readmissions and save a total of $17 million per year, assuming the hospital admits 10,000 patients per year.

 ## Recommendations:
 Improve quality of care for diabetes patients by establishing a formalized protocol for hyperglycemia management in  non-ICU floors.
 It is clear that measuring Hemoglobin A1C and Glucose in diabetes patients is a strong predictor of readmission.
 These measurements are strong indicators of treatment efficacy and the state of the patient.

 ## Next Steps:
-Collect more recent data from more hospitals
+Collect more recent data from more hospitals: get access to Mount Sinai health records to conduct a pointed study of treatment efficacy and readmissions
-Collect more representative data inclusive of minority populations Continue research into predictors of readmission for non-diabetes patients
+Collect more representative data inclusive of minority populations Continue research into predictors of readmission for both diabtes and non-diabetes patients

 ## Directory: